 The indented text

-Sometimes you may wish to fine tune the indents and tabs in your presentations.
+Sometimes you may want to fine tune the indents and tabs in your presentations.
 You can do this by adjusting the indent markers and tab stops on the ruler.
-By default, the Ruler is hidden, so you'll first need to show the Ruler.
+By default, the ruler is hidden, so you'll first need to show the ruler.

 - Select the View tab.